-The Design Codes and the Checklist set out in Appendix B will be used to help assess all planning applications to determine their acceptability.
-The following design considerations from the Design Codes are especially important to the area:
+The Design Codes and the Checklist set out in Appendix B13 will be used to help assess all planning applications to determine their acceptability.
+The

-&lt;sup>13 The Design Checklist in Appendix B is there to help applicants draw out as much relevant detail to the set appropriate questions which suit their application.
+13 The Design Checklist in Appendix B is there to help applicants draw out as much relevant detail to the set appropriate questions which suit their application.
 Not all of the questions or headings will be needed to be answered.
 However, it is advised that as much detail is answered following the checklist to ensure that the Design Codes document and checklist has been adequately considered when drawing together a scheme.